Part V: Transcendence

 ~50k BCE800 BCE1400 CE1600 CE1900 CE1950 CE2000 CEPre-Axialritual, mythAxial Ageself-model manipulationRenaissanceperspectivityScientific Rev.world-model expansionPhilosophicalsubject deepeningPsych.
 Turninner space mappingDigital / AIcognitive extension

-Human consciousness has not remained static.
-Before the Axial Age, cultures perceived at high default α\alpha: the world was alive, agentive, meaningful, granted interiority everywhere.
-What is now called “my impulses” were once visitations — the hunger was a god’s demand, the rage was Ares entering the body.
-This was not superstition but accurate phenomenology for a self-model that had not yet narrowed its scope to claim those layers as its own.
+Human consciousness has not been static.
+Before the Axial Age, cultures perceived at high default α\alpha: the world was alive, agentive, granted interiority everywhere.
+What is now called “my impulses” were once visitations — hunger a god’s demand, rage Ares entering the body.
+Not superstition but accurate phenomenology for a self-model that had not yet narrowed its scope to claim those layers as its own.
 The Axial Age (800–200 BCE) did not invent the participatory default — high α\alpha was the human baseline, as the uncontaminated-Lenia experiments of Part II independently found.
-What it discovered was voluntary modulation: the capacity to raise and lower ascription and coupling deliberately rather than drifting with them.
+What it discovered was voluntary modulation: raising and lowering ascription and coupling deliberately rather than drifting.
 The contemplative traditions recover high α\alpha and high κ\kappa after cultural complexity erodes them; the philosophical traditions practice lowering them productively.
-The axial insight was that (α,κ,γ)(\alpha, \kappa, \gamma) are parameters that can be learned and controlled, not fixed settings.
-The Renaissance added the discovery that perspective is inherent to representation — self-model salience is not optional, and every world model is constructed from a particular position.
+The axial insight: (α,κ,γ)(\alpha, \kappa, \gamma) are parameters that can be learned and controlled, not fixed settings.
+The Renaissance added that perspective is inherent to representation — self-model salience is not optional, and every world model is built from a particular position.

 Population-mean ascription toward the world has fallen steadily for three millennia.
 Each step gained predictive power and lost experiential richness.